-Trussville Bankruptcy Lawyers – Bankruptcy Attorney
+Trussville Bankruptcy Lawyers & Trussville Bankruptcy Attorneys

-Call us Today!
-(205) 201-1789
+Call us today at (205) 201-1789

-Filing for Bankruptcy in Trussville
+Bankruptcy Attorneys in Trussville

 Once your first consultation is set up with our Trussville bankruptcy lawyer over the phone or in person in our Birmingham office, you will be sent a questionnaire to fill out.
-Should you opt for a phone consultation, one of our Trussville bankruptcy attorneys can normally call you back the same day and briefly go over your financial situation in general.
+Should you opt for a phone consultation, one of our Trussville bankruptcy attorneys can normally call you back the same day and do a quick consultation over the phone.
 If after this consultation it is necessary to meet in person, then we can set up a meeting in our Birmingham office.

 How Much Does Filing for Bankruptcy in the Trussville Area Cost?

 Our Trussville bankruptcy attorneys are currently charging $850 for attorney’s fees in simple, no asset Chapter 7 bankruptcy cases throughout Alabama.
 This would include most Chapter 7 filings, but there may be additional costs if there are complex legal issues such as corporate, divorce, or other such issues that would require a significant amount of additional time to handle.
 However, there is always a filing fee that the court charges as well.

 While a Chapter 7 bankruptcy can be beneficial to you in potentially discharging your unsecured debts, sometimes another type of bankruptcy called a Chapter 13 would make more sense to your individual situation.
 For one, Chapter 13 bankruptcy is much less expensive up front, since most of the attorney fees get paid in the five year payment plan.
 Our Trussville bankruptcy attorney can go over your situation to help you figure out which type of bankruptcy is the best option for you.